Tableplots

 First we prepare the data:

-gender_prepped_sub <- subset(gender_prepped, subgroup_var == "maennlich")
+gender_prepped_sub <- subset(gender_prepped, subgroup_var == "male")

 gender_prepped <- gender_prepped_sub[order(gender_prepped_sub$state_var), ]